vanallenlab/moalmanac/README.md

 pip install .
 ```

-If using VS Code, open the repository folder and select the interpreter via **Command Palette → Python: Select Interpreter**, then choose `moalmanac`, or what you named your virtual environment, from the list.

-A new [requirements-lock.txt](./requirements-lock.txt) file can be generated with:
+A new requirements lock file can be generated with:

 ```bash
 pip-compile --output-file=requirements-lock.txt pyproject.toml